Chares Of Lindos – A Rhodian Sculptor

 Briefly About The Colossus

-I have already set aside a section with a lot of information about The Colossus, but I will mention it again briefly here simply due to its importance.
+I have already set aside a section with a lot of information about The Colossus of Rhodes Statue, but I will mention it again briefly here simply due to its importance.

 Watch The Video For More On Chares And His Amazing Colossus